wexi/amforth-shadow/doc/source/TG/recipes/Simple-Strings.rst

   ei there ok
  >

-it will print the last character of ``type`` and the remaining characters from the prevoius command line.
+it will print the last character of ``type`` and the remaining characters from the previous command line.
 If a string has to be used later on, it needs to be moved to another buffer within the same command line or ``accept`` is used to enter the string into some other buffer (see below for an example).